-Minor Variance Test Explanation The variance is minor in nature.
-The request to reduce the minimum number of attached street townhouse dwellings from 3-units, to 2-units is minor overall as the subdivision plan had already conceptually illustrated a 2-unit lot fabric on Block 41 (Plan 59M-471).
-A 2-unit semi-detached dwelling did not compromise the draft plan's unit projections ability to comply with the minimum required greenfield density target of 50 people & jobs per hectare.
-Reducing the front yard and rear yard setbacks are minor in nature as they will improve the streetscape along Summersides Boulevard, increase comfort for pedestrians and allow for a usable rear yard amenity area, subject to an adequate overall Lot Grading Plan being submitted.
-The variance is desirable for the development or use of the land.
-Allowing a 2-unit (semi-detached) dwelling continues to be desirable for the subject lands.
+Minor Variance Test Explanation The variance is m nature. inor in Reducing the front yard and rear yard setbacks are minor in nature as they will improve the streetscape along Summersides Boulevard, increase comfort for pedestrians and allow for a usable rear yard amenity area, subject to an adequate overall Lot Grading Plan being submitted.
+The variance is de the development land.
 Reducing the front yard and rear yard setbacks are desirable for the lands, as they will allow more design flexibility for 1-storey dwellings with larger gross floor areas but also maintaining adequate rear yard amenity areas.
-3. The variance maintains the general intent and purpose of the Official Plan.
-Allowing a 2-unit (semi-detached) dwelling does not compromise the Official Plan's policy intent to maintain high quality urban design, and uphold the minimum required greenfield densities of 50 people & jobs per hectare, among others.
+3. The variance mai general intent an the Official Plan.
 A Planning Justification Brief was supplied and spoke to the Four Tests of the Planning Act as well as some policies generally.
 Town staff are of the opinion the reduced front and rear yard setbacks will not compromise the general intent of the Official Plan subject to the Grading Plan being approved to the satisfaction of the Director of Public Works.
-4. The variance maintains the general intent and purpose of the Zoning By-law.
-Allowing a 2-unit (semi-detached) dwelling maintains the general intent of the Zoning By-law because similarly, the definition for 'block townhouse dwellings' includes (2-unit) semi-detached dwellings.
-Reducing the front yard and rear yard setbacks maintain the general intent of the Zoning By-law because the dwellings will still be built to directly front Summersides Boulevard and maintain unsightly blank garage façades situated along the rear laneway.
+4. The variance mai general intent an the Zoning By-lav d purpose of Reducing the front yard and rear yard setbacks maintain the general intent of the Zoning By-law because the dwellings will still be built to directly front Summersides Boulevard and maintain unsightly blank garage façades situated along the rear laneway.